 Aspalathin is an extremely novel antioxidant, as it’s only found in rooibos and no other food or beverage.
-It not only helps protect against vascular inflammation, but protects the heart against oxidation and ischemia (a lack of blood supply to the heart) related to diabetic cardiomyopathy.
-(4) This disease, known commonly as DCM, is an unfortunately common complication of diabetes.
+It not only helps protect against vascular inflammation, but studies suggest it can protect the heart against oxidation and ischemia (a lack of blood supply to the heart) related to diabetic cardiomyopathy.

-Remember quercetin, the plant pigment found in rooibos used to treat a ton of diseases?
-Many doctors report effectively prescribing it in supplement form to treat cancer, as there’s evidence it can help suppress malignant tumor growth by stopping the processes involved in cell mutation.
-(7, 8)
+Many doctors report effectively prescribing quercetin in supplement form to help treat cancer, as there’s evidence it can help suppress malignant tumor growth by stopping the processes involved in cell mutation.

-In addition, rooibos tea seems to help the immune system produce antibodies necessary to prevent and heal from a variety of chronic diseases, potentially including some cancers, viruses and allergic reactions.
+In addition, rooibos tea seems to help the immune system produce antibodies that are necessary to prevent and heal from a variety of chronic diseases, potentially including some cancers, viruses and allergic reactions.

 The best way for your body to operate at optimal digestive health is to eat nutrient-rich foods free of the problematic chemicals and ingredients that processed foods contain.